33Shivam/Atomsly/README.md

 ## Tests
 `yarn test` or `npm test`

-## Choices & tradeoffs
+## Choices
-- Used SpaceX `/launches` endpoint for client-side-filtering and pagination using tanstack tables.
+**UI Framework – ShadCN/UI**
+  Used for building accessible, modern, and consistent UI components quickly.
+  Tailwind integration ensures faster development with a clean design system.

+- **Filtering – TanStack Table**
+  Leveraged for robust filtering/sorting features.
+  Enabled search, year filter, and success toggle with reactive updates.
+  Scales better than manual list filtering.

+- **Favorites Persistence – LocalStorage + Set**
-- Favorites persisted in `localStorage` (simple, no backend).
+  Favorites are stored in browser `localStorage` to persist across reloads.
-- Modal implemented as accessible dialog with focus trap.
+  Implemented with JavaScript `Set` for **O(1) lookups** and faster retrieval compared to arrays.
+  Keeps logic simple without needing a backend.